martian-lang/martian/tools/README.md

 [grammar definition]: syntax/sublimetext/Martianlang.YAML-tmLanguage

 Setting up your editor to use the syntax highlighting files of course varies between editors.
-For Visual Studio Code, put a symlink from `~/.vscode/extensions/martian-<version>`
+For Visual Studio Code, build the extension with `make vscode` in the root, and put a symlink from `~/.vscode/extensions/martian-<version>`
-(or `~/.vscode-server/extensions/martian-<version>` for remote mode) to the `tools/syntax/vscode` of the repository.
+(or `~/.vscode-server/extensions/martian-<version>` for remote mode) to the `tools/syntax/vscode` of the repository, or use the `vsce` tool to package it.
 For vim, add `syntax/vim/martian.vim` to `~/.vim/syntax` and `~/.vim/ftdetect`.

 ## Bazel rules